yuvalbennaim/simpleton-state-manager/README.md

 ## Examples

-Under Construction...

-The only example I have at this moment is a very basic vanilla JS / WebComponents which I hope to expand upon in the near future.
+Switch to the /examples folder

+### webcomponents_node - Example of a vanilla JS / WebComponents implementation running on Node.JS.

+### A React example is under construction...